 Common Forms of Breach of Contract in Real Estate Transactions

-Knowing if the breach is material or non-material will change the outcome of any litigation that you should decide to pursue.
-There are a few types of both material and non-material breaches that occur more frequently, which may hinder the real estate transaction process.
+Knowing if the breach is material or non-material will change the outcome of any litigation, should you decide to pursue it.
+There are a few types of material and non-material breaches that occur more frequently than others.
+This may hinder the real estate transaction process.